alvarogarcia7/blog_source/source/_posts/2015-07-30-exploring-testing-with-java-8-lambdas.markdown

 Finally, the refactor was discarded and we are using the initial version.

 Note: this is an adapted code, so the business logic is not complete and seems simple.

-Note: the code has not been generalized to ``sendLetter(Letter letter)`` as the invoked logger has to be different.
-It could be if letter invoked the logger, but this is not wanted (on-purpose constraint).